 OBJECTION #14: “If Christendom’s education is so good, why aren’t they ranked in U.S. News & World Report or Forbes or the Princeton Review and such?
 If they are not in those secular magazines, their education must not be very rigorous and their academic profile must be pretty weak.”

-RESPONSE #14: The main reason that Christendom is not ranked in any of these secular ranking guides is because Christendom does not take Federal funds.
+RESPONSE #14: The main reason that Christendom is not ranked in any of these secular ranking guides is that Christendom does not take Federal funds.
 If we took Federal funds, we would be obliged to fill in statistical data about our students, our faculty, our retention and alumni giving rates, etc, into a system called IPEDS.
 This is the official government “statistic” keeping outlet, and all schools that take Federal funds MUST submit their information each year.
 Since Christendom does not take the funds, it does not submit the data.
-Because it does not submit the data, when these various secular ranking associations are looking for statistics, they go to the IPEDS machine, and search.
-Christendom is not in the machine, therefore, doesn’t ever make it into anyone’s search.
+Because it does not submit the data, when these various secular ranking associations are looking for statistics, they go to the IPEDS machine and search.
+Christendom is not in the machine, therefore, doesn’t even make it into anyone’s search.
 It’s that simple.
 Regardless of whether Christendom is in any of these guides or publication, the academic nature and profile of the college is very strong.
 The incoming freshmen each year have very high standardized test scores and they have great high school GPAs.
-Christendom’s freshman retention rate is over 80% each year, and its 4-year graduation rate is 69%.
+Christendom’s freshman retention rate is over 90% each year, and its 4-year graduation rate is 75%.

 OBJECTION #15: “I thought you wanted to go into the medical field, either as a nurse or doctor?
 Christendom doesn’t offer any pre-med classes, or many of the pre-requisites you’d need to go to medical school.
 What’s the point in going there, then?